 All Things Connecticut on CPTV Explores the Variety and Vitality of the Nutmeg State

 HARTFORD, Conn. – Connecticut is more than a state—it’s a vibrant community.
 With All Things Connecticut, a new weekly series, Connecticut Public Television (CPTV, www.cptv.org) tells the stories that make the Nutmeg State a unique place to live, work and play.
-From the rugged low-tech joys of orienteering to eco-friendly recycled handbags, from fascinating biographies to stunning video essays, this new series focuses on every strange and wonderful facet of Connecticut life.
+From the rugged low-tech joys of orienteering to eco-friendly weddings, from fascinating biographies to stunning video essays, this new series focuses on every wonderful facet of Connecticut life.

 Host Diane Smith and a contributing staff of reporters bring fresh talent and homespun stories to the show.
-All Things Connecticut airs on Thursdays at 8 p.m. beginning April 23, with rebroadcasts on Mondays at 11 p.m. and Wednesdays at 5 p.m.
+All Things Connecticut airs on Thursdays at 8 p.m., with rebroadcasts on Mondays at 11 p.m. and Wednesdays at 5 p.m.

 Each episode will highlight Connecticut’s myriad of delights via five noteworthy segments—Spotlight on the Arts, Inside Out, Treading Lightly, Positively Connecticut™ and Capturing Connecticut.